plexil-group/plexil_docs/ReleaseNotes/PLEXIL_4_6_ReleaseNotes.rst

 * The `git repository at GitHub
   <https://github.com/plexil-group/plexil>`_ is now the only
-  authoritative publc repository for |PLEXIL|.
+  authoritative public repository for |PLEXIL|.
 The previous git and Subversion repositories at Sourceforge are no longer maintained.

 * The `pugixml <https://pugixml.org/>`_ XML library is now integrated